NaveenkumarSetty/NaveenkumarSetty/README.md

 ✨[![GitHub followers](https://img.shields.io/github/followers/NaveenkumarSetty?tab=followersstyle=social&label=Follow&maxAge=2592000)](https://github.com/NaveenkumarSetty?tab=following)✨

-# Data science Learner • Machine learning Enthusiast• IOT Developer • Python Developer • #
+# Data science Enthusiast 🕵 • Business Data Analyst • Python Developer • Growth Hacker ⚡️• TEDx Speaker #
 I`ve always taken life as a journey that learns from every situation and rise.
 So far it has been a road full of interesting events and people.
 I never stopped with my failures because I believe that you are failing in something you learned from it.
 As part of my journey, I am fully influenced by logical thinking, and analyzing becomes a hobby that leads to work with programming.

 ## Social Connect: